Monkestation/monke-wiki/jobs/antagonists/antagonist-guidance.md

 **Prisoners** are not antagonists on their own.
 If you don't have another kind of antagonist, you will require significantly more escalation before you can get violent.
 Remember: you're lower than scum and the AI can ignore you unless you are actively dying.

 **Assistants** are not antagonists on their own.
 If you don't have a proper valid antagonist status and you do antagonist things, expect to be treated like one per *perception is reality* and be permanently round removed for being an antagonist.

+# Maintence, Antagonists and You!

+Maintenance should be a spooky and scary place to be in.
+If you are deep in maintenance tunnels, antagonists can get you a little easier than out in the open of the rest of the station.
+If you somehow find yourself in a trap and then an antagonist gets you, you'll have firmly walked into their trap!

+Antagonists: Feel free to do things like making traps, setting up elaborate schemes in order to *lure* people into maintenance.
+You can't just simply walk out, knock someone out, drag them in and then kill them.
+Whoever you wish to antagonize should be established in maintenance of their volition.